smart-data-models/dataModel.EnergyCIM/Switch/doc/spec_IT.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI type.
-It has to be Switch'
+      description: NGSI type.
+It has to be Switch
       enum:
         - Switch
       type: string